 The movement of heat around the globe is important for maintaining Earth as a habitable place.
-As the climate warms, the ability for the ocean to store heat lessens, affecting the water cycle, global circulation and other physical properties.
+As the climate warms, the ocean's capacity to store heat decreases, affecting the water cycle, global circulation and other physical properties.
+NASA's record of global salinity measurements - starting with Aquarius and continuing with SMAP - provides insight into changes in circulation and the water cycle over time.
 The resources on this page tie together heat, circulation and the water cycle, and the potential consequences of a changing climate on these vital processes.

 At the moment, it's just being used by salinity scientists trying to understand the measurement itself.
 It's not quite ready for prime time yet but the reason it's flying is to understand the water cycle on the planet, among other things.
 In this warming world that we have, the oceans are warming, the atmosphere's warming, there's the idea that the water cycle on the planet will accelerate, there'll be more moisture in the atmosphere, more precipitation, more cycling of water through the system.
 And the ocean can be kind of integrated gauge for that - changes in salinity can indicate changes in evaporation and precipitation over the ocean.